Dahlella

-Dahlella caldariensis is a species of leptostracan crustacean which lives on hydrothermal vents in the Pacific Ocean.
+Dahlella is a genus of leptostracan crustacean which lives on hydrothermal vents in the Pacific Ocean.
+The only species is Dahlella caldariensis.

 Description

 Dahlella may reach a length of 8.1 mm from the base of the rostrum to the end of the abdomen.
 Much of the animal is covered by a large, hinged carapace.

 Dahlella can be distinguished from other animals in the same family by the presence of a row of denticles (small teeth) on the eyestalks, which it is believed are used to scrape surfaces for food.
 A similar character is found in Paranebalia (Paranebaliidae), but the form of the eyestalk is very different in the two taxa.

 Distribution

-D. caldariensis has been recorded from a small number of sites around hydrothermal vents in the eastern Pacific Ocean near the Galápagos Islands and on the East Pacific Rise.
+Dahlella caldariensis has been recorded from a small number of sites around hydrothermal vents in the eastern Pacific Ocean near the Galápagos Islands and on the East Pacific Rise.
 It is one of the deepest-living species of Leptostraca, having been found at depths of over 2300 m.